LLVM Extensions

 SHT_LLVM_BB_ADDR_MAP Section (basic block address map)

 This section stores the binary address of basic blocks along with other related metadata.
 This information can be used to map binary profiles (like perf profiles) directly to machine basic blocks.
-This section is emitted with -basic-block-sections=labels and will contain a BB address map table for every function.
+This section is emitted with -basic-block-address-map and will contain a BB address map table for every function.

 The SHT_LLVM_BB_ADDR_MAP type provides backward compatibility to allow reading older versions of the BB address map generated by older compilers.
 Each function entry starts with a version byte which specifies the encoding version to use.
 The following versioning schemes are currently supported.